Rinzyy/AI-Agent-Swarm/README.md

 ### AI-Agent Swarm

-This README has been updated to include instructions for setting up a virtual environment, activating it, and running the script.
-It provides guidance on editing, setting up, and using the Python script with functionalities for web scraping, summarization, and making Google searches using various APIs and models.
+This project integrates Python and AI to enable multiple AI agents to collaborate, achieving complex data processing tasks beyond the capability of a single AI.
+Key features include advanced web scraping, intelligent summarization, and enhanced Google search functionality, utilizing various APIs and models.
+This approach significantly improves data gathering and analysis, making it ideal for comprehensive research and complex problem-solving in various fields.

 #### Prerequisites